Maragtas: Historicity

-Use by artists
+In art

-Despite the controversy on The Maragtas, it has definitely enriched the arts scene.
-Based on it, Ricaredo Demetillo wrote Barter in Panay, which won the UP Golden Jubilee Award for Poetry in 1958.
-He later extracted from it the verse tragedy The Heart of Emptiness is Black, which won the Palanca Award in 1973, and produced by the UP Repertory Company and directed by noted stage director Behn Cervantes in June 1974.
+Despite controversy on the veracity of the Maragtas, it has inspired numerous local artists.
+Ricaredo Demetillo wrote Barter in Panay based on the narrative, which won the UP Golden Jubilee Award for Poetry in 1958.
+He later used it to develop the verse tragedy The Heart of Emptiness is Black, which won the Palanca Award in 1973, and was staged by the UP Repertory Company under director Behn Cervantes in June 1974.

-Jeremias Elizalde Navarro (J. Elizalde Navarro), who is from San Jose, Antique, immortalized a scene from Maragtas with two versions of the mural Bulawan nga Saduk, one of which could be viewed at the lobby of the Antique Provincial Capitol, and the other in the collection of an insurance company.
-Demetillo's play was later adapted by playwright Orlando Nadres as "Kapinangan," a drama musical presented at the Manila Metropolitan Theater in 1981.
-It was directed by Cervantes, with music by Ryan Cayabyab, and starred Kuh Ledesma as Kapinangan, Robert Arevalo as Datu Sumakwel, and Hajji Alejandro as Gurong-gurong.
+Jeremías Elizalde Navarro from San José de Buenavista, Antique depicted a scene Maragtas in two versions of the mural Bulawan nga Saduk, one of which is in the lobby of the Antique Provincial Capitoll, and the other in the private collection of an insurance company.
+Demetillo’s work was later adapted by playwright Orlando Nadre as Kapinangan, a drama musical presented at the Manila Metropolitan Theater in 1981.
+It was directed by Cervantes, with music by National Artist for Music Ryan Cayabyab, and starred Kuh Ledesma as Kapinangan, Robert Arevalo as Datu Sumakwel, and Hajji Alejandro as Gurong-gurong.

-Almost all the major writers in Panay, including Magdalena Jalandoni, Ramon Muzones, and Conrado Norada have written adaptations of the legend in the novel form.
-From the Maragtas, Alex C. Delos Santos wrote the one-act play Pagtimalus ni Kapinangan (Kapinangan's Revenge), based on the chapter on Kapinangan's adulterous relationship.
-Delos Santos, however, rethinks the story and views it from Kapinangan's point of view, suggesting that the act was deliberate on Kapinangan's part because she felt that Sumakwel was so engrossed with his obligations as chieftain, forgetting Kapinangan and their marriage.
-The play was presented in 2002 at St. Anthony's College, and as part of the trilogy "Tres Mujeres" presented at Iloilo National High School as part of the Duag Teatrokon Regional Theater Festival.
+A majority of notable writers from Panay, including Magdalena Jalandoni, National Artist for Literature Ramón Muzones, and Conrado Norada have reworked the tale into novels.
+From the Maragtas, Alex C. Delos Santos wrote the one-act play Pagtimalus ni Kapinangan (“Kapinangan's Revenge”), retelling Kapinangan's adulterous relationship from her perspective as a deliberate act stemming from being neglected by Sumakwel.
+The play was staged in 2002 at Saint Anthony's College in the trilogy Tres Mujeres presented at Iloilo National High School as part of the Duag Teatrokon Regional Theater Festival.

-In music and theater, Rolando Tinio, Jose Lardizabal, and National Artist for Music Lucrecia Kasilag produced Dulawaran: Ang Gintong Salakot in 1969 for the inauguration of the Cultural Center of the Philippines.

-In dance, Ballet Philippines produced Kapinangan choreography and Libretto by Eddie Elejar, and music by Lucrecia Kasilag at the Cultural Center of the Philippines.
-US-based dancer/choreographer Dulce Capadocia also used the Kapinangan strand of the Maragtas in her multi-media dance epic Ma'I Lost, which premiered at the Luckman Fine Arts Complex in 1999.
+Rolando Tinio, José Lardizabal, and National Artist for Music Lucrecia Kasilag meanwhile produced Dulawaran: Ang Gintong Salakot in 1969 for the inauguration of the Cultural Center of the Philippines.
+Ballet Philippines also produced a version of Kapinangan with choreography and libretto by Eddie Elejar, and music by Lucrecia Kasilag staged at the Cultural Center of the Philippines.
+United States-based dancer and choreographer Dulce Capadocia also used the Kapinangan portion of the Maragtas in her multi-media dance epic, Ma'I Lost, which premiered in 1999 at the Luckman Fine Arts Complex, Los Angeles, California.